-Certificate Level: Graduate Admission Requirements: Bachelor's degree Certificate Type: Post-Baccalaureate Number of Credits to Completion: 18.0 Instructional Delivery: Online Calendar Type: Semester Expected Time to Completion: 1.5 years Financial Aid Eligibility: Not aid eligible Classification of Instructional Program (CIP) Code: 22.0205 Standard Occupational Classification (SOC) Code: 33-1011
+Admission Requirements: Bachelor's degree Certificate Type: Post-Baccalaureate Number of Credits to Completion: 18.0 Instructional Delivery: Online

+Expected Time to Completion: 1.5 years Financial Aid Eligibility: Not aid eligible

+Classification of Instructional Program (CIP) Code: 22.0205 Standard Occupational Classification (SOC) Code: 33-1011

-The certificate in Financial Regulation Compliance is a postbaccalaureate, non-degree program designed for individuals to develop and improve career-related skills in the focused area of financial services compliance.
+The certificate in Financial Regulation Compliance is a post-baccalaureate, non-degree program designed for individuals to develop and improve career-related skills in the focused area of financial services compliance.
 The program includes a core of legal compliance and risk assessment classes and in-depth study of crucial issues in financial services regulation.
 Ideal candidates include individuals working in the financial services industry in mutual funds, brokerage firms, banks, and other financial institutions who would benefit from focused legal knowledge regarding financial regulations compliance, as well as individuals seeking career changes into these fields.

-- A completed application - Official transcripts from all universities or colleges and other postsecondary educational institutions (including trade schools) attended - Resume - · Additional requirements for international students prior to completing their certificate, and apply all earned credits toward the Master of Legal Studies (p.
-9).
+- · A completed application - · Official transcripts from all universities or colleges and other post-secondary educational institutions (including trade schools) attended - Resume - · Additional requirements for international students

 This program is designed to be completed on a part-time basis and requires 18.0 semester credits.
 Students usually finish this program in 1.5 years.
 If a student needs to decelerate, they should not exceed 2.5 years.
-Students may apply for transfer in to the Master of Legal Studies program
+Students may apply for transfer in to the Master of Legal Studies program prior to completing their certificate, and apply all earned credits toward the Master of Legal Studies (p.
+17).

 LAW 700S Business Organizations 3.0

 LSTU 501S Compliance Skills: Auditing, Investigation & Reporting 3.0

 LSTU 507S Risk Assessment and Management 3.0

-Choose three from m the list below: 9.0
+Choose three from the list below: 9.0

 LAW 734S Legal Regulation of Investment Advisers

 LAW 735S Legal Regulation of Investment Companies

 LAW 736S Broker/Dealer Regulation

 LAW 737S Banking Law

 Total Credits 18.0